bhipple/craigslist-checker/README.md

 Craiglist Checker
 =================
-Send a text when there's a new "For Sale" post for a given keyword or phrase.
+Send a text when there's a new post for a given keyword or phrase.

-The script sends an SMS message to a given phone number using GMail's SMTP protocol, so you'll need to add your GMail username and password to the config file.
+The script sends a message to a given address using GMail's SMTP protocol

+Be sure to edit the config.py file for sending credentials and target address, target CraigsList site and target category

+Send SMS by specifying a target address of the form

 An SMS message will only be sent if a new post appears (based on the full URL).